 To this end, we propose a novel modality-invariant foundation model, X-Fi, for versatile human sensing.
-X-Fi can take in any combinations of modalities and activate corresponding parts to extract modality-specific features.
+X-Fi can take in any combination of modalities and activate corresponding parts to extract modality-specific features.
 A cross-modal transformer is designed to learn a cross-modal feature and each modality information is then preserved in the representation by executing cross-attention multi-modal fusion processes to preserve distinctive modal features.
-As shown in Figure.\ref{fig:X-Fi_framework}, we have a set of modality-corresponded feature encoders and key-value generators to extract, fine-tune and preserve modality-specific features.
+As shown in the Figure~\ref{fig:X-Fi_framework}, we have a set of modality-corresponded feature encoders and key-value generators to extract, fine-tune and preserve modality-specific features.
 For versatile combinations of sensor modalities, corresponding feature encoders are activated to obtain modality-specific features of each modality.
-Subsequently, the attention-based key-value generators are trained to produce key-value pairs, which contain more task-related information derived from modality-specific features~\citep{vaswani2017attention}.
-For the modality-invariant multi-modal fusion process, we introduce ``X-fusion" block.
-It consists of a cross-modal transformer and a set of modality-correlated cross-attention transformers.
-The cross-modal transformer is designed to adaptively learn a unified embedding across variable-sized multi-modal embedding, which comprises the features of each modality.
-The generated cross-modal embedding serves as the query, along with key-value pairs of each modality, are sent to the corresponding cross-attention transformer to perform attention-based feature injection.
-We evaluated X-Fi on human pose estimation (HPE) and human activity recognition (HAR) tasks in MM-Fi~\citep{yang2024mm} and XRF55~\citep{wang2024xrf55}, demonstrated that X-Fi surpasses previous methods by MPJPE 24.8\% and PA-MPJPE 21.4\% on HPE task, 2.8\% on HAR task.
+Subsequently, the key-value generators are trained to produce key-value pairs, which contain more task-related information derived from modality-specific features.
+For the modality-invariant multimodal fusion process, we introduce ``X-fusion" block.
+It consists of a cross-modal transformer and a set of modality-correlated cross-attention modules.
+The cross-modal transformer is designed to adaptively learn a unified cross-modal embedding across variable-sized multi-modal embedding, which comprises the features of each modality.
+The generated cross-modal embedding serves as the query, along with key-value pairs of each modality, are sent to the corresponding cross-attention module to perform attention-based feature injection.
+We evaluated X-Fi on human pose estimation (HPE) and human activity recognition (HAR) tasks on MM-Fi~\citep{yang2024mm} and XRF55~\citep{wang2024xrf55} datasets, demonstrated that X-Fi surpasses previous methods by MPJPE 24.8\% and PA-MPJPE 21.4\% on HPE task, 2.8\% on HAR task.

 The main contributions are summarized as follows.
 First, we proposed X-Fi, a foundation model for modality invariant human sensing, which has strong scalability that only needs to be trained once and could support dynamic inputs from various modalities for a wide range of sensing scenarios.
 Second, we further developed X-Fusion block to empower efficient multi-modal fusion under modality invariant training strategy by preserving modality-specific information and applying token fusion technique to inject back into the cross-modal embedding.
 Third, we conducted extensive experiments on the MM-Fi and XRF55 datasets, utilizing a total of six distinct modalities, and observed that our proposed X-Fi achieved state-of-the-art performance on both the HPE and HAR tasks.